ESCIP/escip.github.io/intro.md

 :::

 :::{grid-item-card}
-:link: content/executable/index
+:link: team
 :link-type: doc
 :class-header: bg-light

-Explore the notebooks 🚀
+Browse the notebooks 🚀
 ^^^

 Use search window to find notebooks on various topics in Chemistry, Physics and Biology